AndyYuen/permitting/README.md

 ## 4.4.
 Build the services (WorkItemHandlers)

+Note: The getPermitRequest Status service uses a random number to determine which status to return: DENIED, IN-PROGESS, APPROVED.
+Each has equal probability of being returned.

 1. Create a folder for the git repository
   ```
   $ mkdir ~/github
   $ cd ~/github
   ```
 2. Execute the git clone command:

   ```
   $ git clone https://github.com/AndyYuen/permitting-services.git